-It has been a while since this fitness dreamer had an adventure.
-You may have noticed that the craziness of life has a strong tendency to make us delay doing anything fun.
+It has been a while since this fitness dreamer had an adventure and a break from triathlete training.
+You may have noticed that the business of working on your big dream has a strong tendency to make you delay doing anything else that might be fun.

 Finding inspiration to dream can be right in your backyard.

 My son is visiting home after finishing college in Los Angeles.
 I’m discovering a new situation as a parent of an adult child who is home for a quick visit: what the heck can we do together as a family?

 We did venture out to the movies a few times and laid around the house in our pajamas day-marathoning the Lord of The Rings trilogy, but other ideas involved being in nature.
 Ideas like going to the beach and hiking in Muir Woods National Monument in Sausalito, California.
 It’s winter here in the California wine country, which to most of the rest of the world may seem laughable to call it winter, but I don’t do well in 50-degree weather.

 In passing, my son noted, “Well, I’ve never been to Alcatraz,” to which my husband answered, “Neither have I.”

 I was lucky to find tickets before my son had to return to his Los Angeles home.
 Word to the wise traveler: Tickets to Alcatraz Island can be sold out weeks in advance, so plan ahead for your trip to the San Francisco Bay Area.
 We grabbed the last available tickets for our big day.

 The San Francisco Bay Area weather changes constantly, too, so here are a few tips for your own trip to Alcatraz: